Aashishkalra19/M2-EmbSys/Project/1_Requirements/README.md

-# Description
+# Smart Stick For the Blind
 ## Introduction
-This Project is an example of embedded system which uses a microcontroller, a ultra sonic sensor and LCD Screen.The ultra sonic sensor sends ultra sonic waves that are bounced back after hitting the object placed infront of the sensor.
-The time taken by the signals to bounce back determines how far the object is from the sensor.
+### The Traditional stick which the blind people use does not fulfill the requirements of the modern world.
+The Smart stick is a device for the visually impaired to guide the user to respective destination and avoiding to collide with the obstacles which is done with the help of a microcontroller (Arduino Uno), a sensor (UltraSonic Sensor: HC-SR04) and a buzzer.
 ------------------------------

 ## High Level Requirements
-* Must perform operations such as:
+The Smart Stick must be able to perform the following operations:
-- To detect the distance between ultrasonic sensor and the object placed infront of it and display the same on Lcd
+- To detect the distance of any object which comes infront of the ultrasonic sensor
-- To turn On the Buzzer when the distance between the ultrasonic sensor and the object is too less
+- To provide warning in form of sound with help of Buzzer when the distance between the stick (ultrasonic sensor) and the object is too less

 ## Low Level Requirements
-* Low level requirements must have
+Low level requirements must have
-    -  Interface HC-SR04 (UltraSonic sensor) with Atmega8
+-  Interface HC-SR04 (UltraSonic sensor) with Arduino Uno
-    -  Interface LCD With Atmega8
+-  Interface LCD With Arduino uno
-    -  Interface Buzzer with Atmega8
+-  Interface Buzzer with Arduino Uno
 ----------------------------------------
 ## Component Description